OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: The Primary Bottleneck: Diagnosis and Evidence

 Our results show that LLM-based solution accuracy remains largely robust to both increased linguistic complexity and objective-function perturbations when the underlying problem structure is preserved.
-In contrast, adding even a single simple constraint leads to a substantial accuracy drop across problem classes under both TIR and PTR paradigms, highlighting augmented constraints as a primary bottleneck for LLM-based optimization modeling.
+In contrast, adding even simple constraints leads to a substantial accuracy drop across problem classes under both SIR and PTR paradigms, highlighting augmented constraints as a primary bottleneck for LLM-based optimization modeling.

 This counterintuitive pattern indicates that current LLMs often do not fully internalize or reason robustly about problem constraints, but instead rely on patterns tied to familiar, canonical formulations that are likely to be abundant in their training data.
 The canonical versions of TSP, Knapsack, and related problems closely resemble textbook examples, whereas the constrained variants introduce novel combinations of conditions that the model is less likely to have studied.
-In practice, however, real-world optimization tasks rarely appear as clean canonical problems and typically induce additional constraints tailored to complex operational or regulatory requirements.
+However, real-world optimization tasks rarely appear as clean canonical problems and typically induce additional constraints tailored to complex operational or regulatory requirements.
 Our findings, therefore, indicate that OPT-Engine provides a useful framework for probing whether LLMs can move beyond solving stylized textbook instances and handle the richer, constraint-heavy optimization problems that arise in real applications.